 It wasn’t just the big multi-nationals getting in on the action.
 Small, artisanal owner-occupied coffee bars also began springing up.
 Often run by coffee enthusiasts, with their own preferred bean suppliers and their own unique roasting methods these smaller bars are helping to keep café culture cool and varied.

 The coffee bar has once again become a social hub.
 A place to treat yourself, meet friends, chat, have a mini-break and forget about your day-to-day worries.
-Other reasons put forward for its revival include:
+Other reasons put forward for its popularity include:

-• Coffee bars are now designed as sociable spaces, not just somewhere to consume coffee, with more welcoming interiors, soft furnishings, and restful muted colours.
+• Coffee bars are now designed as sociable spaces, not just somewhere to consume coffee, with more welcoming interiors, soft furnishings, and restful muted colours

 • More female and family friendly than pubs